5.3.6 On-going Payments in Respect of Adoption Support and Special Guardianship Support

 This chapter was introduced in August 2009 and is subject to review.

-Residence Order Allowance - See Section 1, Eligibility of Residence Order Allowance Procedure
+Residence Order Allowance - See Child Arrangements Order Allowances Procedure.

 The level of payment for Residence Orders granted after 31 December 2005 is linked to the level of National Minimum Fostering Allowance.
 The level of payment will be determined by a financial assessment (means test).